wayneeseguin/graft/README.md

 ## How do I get started?

-`spruce` is available via Homebrew, just `brew tap starkandwayne/cf; brew install spruce`
+`graft` is available via Homebrew, just `brew tap starkandwayne/cf; brew install graft`

 Alternatively, you can download a [prebuilt binaries for 64-bit Linux, or Mac OS X][releases]